 The related publication (https://elifesciences.org/articles/10566) shows the power of this approach by reconstructing the axonal arbors of multiple neurons in the motor cortex across a single mouse brain.

-The system is fully automated and made with commercially-available hardware which includes a mounting block for the vibratome, other custom parts, and custom control software.
-It works by imaging a layer of tissue near the exposed surface of a sample then cutting off a slice of that imaged volume of tissue.
+The system is fully automated and made with commercially available hardware, including a mounting block for the vibratome, other custom parts, and custom control software.
+It works by imaging a layer of tissue near the exposed surface of a sample then cutting off a slice of that imaged tissue volume.
 The steps repeat until the entire sample has been imaged; this takes about a week for a whole mouse brain and produces about 30 terabytes of images.

 Linked here are a compilation/CAD drawings of custom parts needed to mount a modified Leica 1200 vibratome on a 2-photon microscope that does automated continuous volumetric imaging of an entire mouse brain.